rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 The combination of all sections is referred to as a tree's "outline".

 Note that this basic term does not allow to determine which relationship the sections have with each other.
-What structure exactly a tree's outline has needs to be determined.
+What structure exactly a tree's outline has, if any, still needs to be determined.

 **CLARIFICATION**
 With regards to the process of creating an outline, the sectioning nodes of